Educating future leaders in innovation management

 Once you have completed the online application, please send the following documents to iim@som.lmu.de as one PDF: short letter of motivation, CV, Transcript of Records.
 The theses are assigned after application within the stated deadlines.

-The date of registration with the ISC starts the clock on the eight (8) weeks to write your thesis.
+The date of registration with the ISC starts the clock on the eight (8) weeks to write your thesis (PStO 2015), and on the ten (10) weeks under PStO 2024.

 Colloquium

-You will present a progress report on your thesis work mid-way through the eight (8) weeks, where you will receive feedback and guidance on content- and process-related aspects of the thesis in progress.
+You will present a progress report on your thesis work mid-way through the eight (8), resp. the ten (10) weeks, where you will receive feedback and guidance on content- and process-related aspects of the thesis in progress.
 Please note that presenting the Colloquium on the stated date is mandatory and no exceptions are possible.

 Exam Specifications